angular-schule/website-articles/blog/2020-01-everything-github/README.md

         npm run ng -- deploy --base-href=/everything-github-demo/ --name="<Your Git Username>" --email=your.mail@example.org
 ```

-**Et voila!!** 🚀
+**Et voila!** 🚀

 This is all it takes to deploy the latest version of the Angular App to GitHub Pages with each push.

 ## 6. Extra: Custom Domains

-Finally, we would like to shortly describe how you use your own domain.
+Finally, we would like to shortly describe how you can use your own domain.
-GitHub Pages supports custom domains, by placing a specific file in the root directory of the `gh-pages` branch – and `angular-cli-ghpages` will create that file for you.
+GitHub Pages supports custom domains by placing a specific `CNAME` file in the root directory of the `gh-pages` branch – and `angular-cli-ghpages` will create that file for you automatically.
 GitHub also provides [detailed instructions for this](https://help.github.com/en/github/working-with-github-pages/about-custom-domains-and-github-pages).

 ### 6.1 Configuring a subdomain

-Setting up a subdomain isn't very hard and if you already own a main domain, then you don't need to make a new investment.
+Setting up a subdomain isn't very hard and if you already own a main domain you don't need to make any new investment.
-In our example our app should be accessible under the domain `everything-github-demo.angular.schule`.
+In our example the app should be accessible through the domain `everything-github-demo.angular.schule`.

 1. First we have to change the DNS for the domain by setting up a so-called `CNAME` record.
-    That `CNAME` record should point to a domain that looks like this: `<username>.github.io`
+    That `CNAME` record must point to a domain that looks like this: `<username>.github.io`

     The `<username>` (or organisation name) is in our case `angular-schule`.
     As an example, the following screenshot shows the required setting for the DNS provider [cloudflare.com](https://cloudflare.com):